Welcome Back!

 Our mission is to engage partners to provide supplemental resource to extend learning opportunities beyond the conventional educational experience for students in the Jersey Shore Area Schools.

-More than $12,000 in scholarships were awarded in 2020 to assist students to further their education.
-This year's recipients are listed below.
+More than $20,500 in scholarships will be awarded in 2025 to assist students in furthering their education.
+This year's recipients are listed below after they have been awarded.

 American Legion Post CTE Scholarships

 Each year the American Legion Post 36 donates funds for scholarships for Consumer and Technical Education (CTE) students.
 To date the American Legion has donated over $70,000 towards the funding of 35 students to further their education in any of the trades as well as nursing and other technical fields.
-This years recipients are:
+The recipients from the Class of 2025 are:

 STEM is the integration of scientific principles with technology and the innovative application of engineering and math.
 The STEM Scholarship is funded by the Gasperine Family to honor their commitment to the promotion of STEM careers.
-For the past four years, the family has donated $8000 to scholarships toward students to assist in their educational pursuits.
+For the past nine years, the family has donated $18,000 to scholarships toward students to assist in their educational pursuits.
+Awardees for this year include:

 Foundation gifts help to promote, enrich and enhance the academics currently in place in the JS District.
 These special gifts provide opportunities for students who would not normally be able to participate without the additional funds from the Foundation.

 Students taking AP classes and exams can receive college credit for their hard work in academia.
 The Jersey Shore District offers AP classes in English, European History, American History, Calculus, Spanish, Chemistry, Statistics, Environmental Science, and Calculus BC.
-During the 2020-2021 school year, a number of students took at least one AP exam with the majority taking two or more exams.
-Since the Foundation’s mission is to enhance and enrich academics, the Foundation believes that the cost of the exam should not exclude or discourage students from participating.
+During the 2024-2025 school year, a number of students took at least one AP exam with the majority taking two or more exams.
 The JSSEF is contributing a portion of the cost of the exam for students taking two or more exams to ensure all students have an opportunity to receive the appropriate college credit.

 THANK YOU TO THE BUSINESSES WHO HAVE CONTRIBUTED EITC FUNDS TO THE Jersey Shore Education Foundation.
-The funds were from Muncy Bank and Trust , Woodlands Bank, PPL Electric Utilities, UPMC and Weis Markets.
+The funds were from Muncy Bank and Trust , Woodlands Bank, PPL Electric Utilities, UPMC, C&N Bank and Weis Markets.
+Additionally, The Nutrition Group, Jersey Shore State Bank and High Company also provided EITC funds to the Foundation.
 The Pennsylvania Educational Improvement Tax Credit (EITC) Program is administered through the PA Department of Community and Economic Development (DCED) under Act 48.
-The EITC program allows certain businesses tax credits for donations made to scholarship programs or educational improvement organizations that are on a list of approved and published organizations by DCED.
+The EITC program allows certain businesses tax credits for donations made to educational improvement organizations that are on a list of approved and published organizations by DCED.

 There are established restricted fund accounts within the Jersey Shore Education Foundation which individuals may make tax deductible contributions.
 The current restricted funds accounts are: American Legion Post 36 Scholarship, Gasperine STEM Scholarship, FBLA, General Scholarship Fund, Capital Improvement Projects and Drama / Music Activities.